 Pixels / Total Pixels per Picture ID

-It’s very important that when you start building your stacks that the order of the hex codes in your *.tps file is identical to the order in your data source, otherwise there will be mismatches.
-So by adding in this unique identifier makes it a bit easier to validate.
+It’s very important that when you start building your stacks; that the order of the hex codes in your *.tps file is identical to the order in your data source, otherwise there will be mismatches.
+So by adding in this unique identifier, it makes it a bit easier to validate.
 As with anything I’m sure there’s different ways of doing this but this is what worked for me.